 Britain's Iconic London Route #RUNTHECAPITAL

-Runners will once again be racing their way past world-famous landmarks in Westminster and the heart of central London, as The Vitality British 10k returns to the capital on Sunday 10th July.
+Runners will once again be racing their way past world-famous landmarks in Westminster and the heart of central London, as The Vitality British 10k returns to the capital in the summer of 2017.

 Starting on Piccadilly outside The Cavalry & Guards Club on Hyde Park corner, runners will make their way past huge crowds and London landmarks including the London Eye, Big Ben and the Houses of Parliament.
 The route proves hugely popular with both new and seasoned runners, attracted by the chance to run one of the most unique routes in the world and be spurred on by tens of thousands of spectators lining the route from start to finish.